G.S. Cookies – Plan to Sell to Businesses

 • Create a simple flyer or handout showing how the troop is socially responsible and why businesses should support them.

-• Youth write down each business’s values and how cookies could be useful to them.
+• Youth write down each business’s values and how cookies could be useful to them (their value proposition).
 Decide what level of support (how many cases they might purchase) might fit each business.

 • Youth create a sales pitch that would appeal to these businesses.
 Practice speaking clearly and confidently about the proposal.